AMReX-Astro/Castro/Docs/source/getting_started.rst

  * A C++17 (or later) compiler (e.g. gcc >= 7.0)

- * python (>= 3.6)
+ * python (>= 3.7)

  * GNU make (>= 3.82)

 GCC is the main compiler suite used by the developers.

 For running in parallel, an MPI library is required.
-For running on GPUs, CUDA 11 or later is required.
+For running on GPUs:

+* CUDA 11 or later is required for NVIDIA GPUs

+* ROCM 4.5 or later is required for AMD GPUs

 More information on parallel builds is given in section :ref:`ch:mpiplusx`.

 Downloading the Code
 ====================